pawanrj7/CSR-Project/README.md

 ### Together We Grow
 Sahyog is a web portal that let's organizations and individuals to meet at a common stage and help the society in a better way.
 This portal not only will help the underprivileged parts of our society but also help organizations to do the work efficiently.

-The idea of the portal is given by CDK Global ltd. and was developed in the Grand Finale of Smart India Hackathon 2019 held in Hyerabad.
+The idea of the portal is given by CDK Global ltd. and was developed in the Grand Finale of Smart India Hackathon 2019 held in Hyderabad.
 ### Features of the Portal

 The basic features of the Portal are: